Census Dots

 Native American/Other

-Of the 555 places in Kentucky, New Haven is the 271st most populous.
+New Haven is ranked the 267th most populous place in Kentucky, out of 554 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Haven was ranked the 271st most populous place in the 2020 Census.

 New Haven's White Population